 Want to live in Vietnam as an expat ?
 Check our all the informations regarding visa, health insurance, finding a job, investing even if you are a foreigner.
 Ask for a copy to our free e-book that covers all the topics expats need to get aware.

-If you are not interested in teaching English, do not worry: the country is growing fast: many companies are short of staff and are looking to recruit profiles in different positions.
-Many people wonder how to find a job in Vietnam, and this question often comes back on the forums and expatriate groups but it is not really very hard and quite realistic as a choice of career abroad.
-There are also many companies looking for international profiles: English-speaking, to support local teams in key positions : management, team leading, international customer support and bridge between overseas customers and production teams in Vietnam.
-It may be a little harder to valuate your past experience in your home country, but this is not impossible thanks to the huge demand for labour in Vietnam.
+If you are not interested in teaching English, do not worry.
+The country is growing fast: many companies are short-staffed and are looking to recruit people in different positions.
+Many people wonder how to find a job in Vietnam, and this question often comes back on the forums and expatriate groups but it is not really very hard.
+There are many companies looking for international profiles: English-speaking, to support local teams in key positions : management, team leading, international customer support and bridge between overseas customers and production teams in Vietnam.
+It may be a little harder to evaluate your past experience in your home country, but this is not impossible thanks to the huge demand for labour in Vietnam.
 You should be prepared to do some interviews, meet expatriates working in your city and go to events organised to build a network of people in your industry.
 However, once you will get used to the way they recruit and the value you can provide to the international or local companies, you will be ready to ask for a very attractive expat package salary if your skills are rare or if you manage to sell yourself well on your resume and during your recruitment process.
 There are also other options such as opening a company or working remotely on freelancers, freelancers or subcontractors.

 If you are not yet graduated, do not have a diploma, there are still way to work through an internship in Vietnam, volunteering or with a local job that won’t pay you a lot but will provide you a lot of experience that you can valuate it later if you want to stay and live in Vietnam.

 I mentioned remote working in the previous section and this is actually an industry that has been rising steadily the past few years.
 There are also more and more freelancers and e-commerce business owners living in Vietnam.
-This is because Vietnam has one of the fastest internets I have seen in Southeast Asia (of course excluding Singapore).
+This is because Vietnam has the fastests internets I have seen in Southeast Asia.
 This makes it a haven for anyone who works remotely and YouTubers would definitely not have a hard time uploading their content.

 Working at home can sometimes be boring and unmotivating especially if your bed is calling you, so working in coffee shops and coworking spaces is a great option.
 Working alongside other people even if you do not necessarily know them, they can give you more motivation to work and simulates how it would be like in an office.
 Knowing this, you will be glad to know that there are numerous coffee shops in Vietnam.
 From big-name international brands to cozier and more authentic places, you will never run out of options.
 These cafes also have high-speed internet and they would not mind if you stay for long periods of time.

 Having the option to take a plane or a bus for a cheap price during the weekends is something that a lot of expats value.
 You really would not have a complete experience if you did not travel as much as possible.
-Going to different cities is not difficult and cheap.
+Going to different cities is not difficult, and it’s cheap.
 You can even get return plane tickets for $30 or even less!
-The sleeper buses are also very cheap.
+The sleeper buses are also very inexpensive.

-Taking trips within Vietnam is not expensive but it is also very easy and cheap to travel to other countries.
+Taking trips to other countries from Vietnam is also simple and cost-effective.
 There are night buses that can take you to Cambodia and even Thailand.
 Plane tickets are also cheap especially if you book from low-budget airlines.
 Moving to Vietnam does not mean you are limited to exploring the country, you should use this opportunity to take trips on the weekends and during holidays.

 Pho, Banh-Mi, and MORE!

 Yes, there may be various Vietnamese restaurants in your home city but nothing beats the original taste.
 I have never tasted better Pho in my life than this one place I went to in Nha Trang and there are probably more of these great local places in other cities.
-You can also get a $1 Banh Mi from almost every street corner and trust me, it will be way better than anything you had at home.
-Aside from these two, of course, there are other Vietnamese dishes that you may or may not have tried which are readily available and cheap.
+You can also get a $1 Banh Mi from almost every street corner.
+Trust me, it will be way better than anything you had at home.
+Aside from these two, there are other Vietnamese dishes that you may or may not have tried which are readily available and cheap.